Pure Organic Extra Virgin Olive Oil Castile Soap

 Our Pure line is intended to be just that, Pure and simple.
 Here at Spero Soaps we love working with a variety of oils, essential oils, clays, salts and botanicals.
 But more isn’t always better.
 Sometimes, for some skin, less is more.

 Now, if you actually read all the way through this page you are first of all, a trooper (I had fun writing it, and I hope you had fun reading it.), and secondly, a winner.
-Write in your order note box at checkout “I read it all!”
+Write in your order note box at checkout “I read it all!
+I want my free bar.”
 We will include an extra free full size soap of our choosing for you!
-Now, no cheating?, if you didn’t read the page, but just landed on this, go back and read the page for the free soap.
+Now, no cheating, if you didn’t read the page, but just landed on this, go back and read the page for the free soap.